 26) Cramp Balls - Used in a similar fashion to Bracket Fungus (see above).
 Turns into a nice bright coal.

 27) Foil Chewing Gum Wrapper + Battery - This works along the same principle as steel wool and a battery.
 Touch both terminals of the battery simultaneously with the chewing gum wrapper to start.
+You are simply short circuiting the battery.

 28) Dried Ruminant Feces - Grass eating animals such as horses, cows, elephants and rhinos produce solid fuel for your use.
 That's right!
 A dry pat makes for a great tinder bundle and throughout history these have also been used as a fuel source for cooking and heating.